 74. Intellectual awareness is the centre point of our expansive thoughts and concepts combined.

-75. Verily, the misconception of intellect is construed, as mere ignorance.
+75. Verily, the misconception of intellect is construed, as mere ignorance and lack of rationale.

 76. The dynamics of logos is portrayed, in the immensity of the mind's perception of a subject.

-77. The challenge is how we assess what is a genuine sign of intellect and its consecution.
+77. The challenge is how we assess, what is a viable sign of intellect and its consecution.

 78. When the state of the mind has understood that sign, then it permits for creativity to proceed its natural course.